Quantum Formalism

 What time are the live lectures?

 To accommodate learners from around the world, live lectures are now held three times.
-You can join the session that works best for you: 6pm GMT (for Europe), 6pm EST (for US East Coast), or 6pm PT (for US West Coast).
+You can join the session that works best for you: 1 PM GMT (for those based in Europe & Asia), or 8 PM GM (for those based in Europe & North America ).

 What are the prerequisites for this programme?